FIZEMO/FIZEMO/README.md

     py -3 main.py "./configuration/config.json"

+**Results**: After successful run of the program you will find extracted features in `./results/features` catalog, and processed signal in `./results/signals` folder in files with the same name as you named the scenario.
+If you include more than one scenario in the configuration file, you will have more output files in those folders.

 ## Detailed description
 Here are presented all the functions that can be used during signal processing.